MatthieuMordrel/productivity-app/README.md

 Done:

+- Consider tranforming the pomodoro timer into a progress bar that is sticky on top of the screenn or bottom of the screen
+- Add an effect to the current session on the event timeline
+- Try changing the color when hovering over a session with a task
+- Add a nice shadcn popup when a session is over (no sound, just a popup)
+- Add custom sound options in the nav bar
+- Add sound when toggling dark mode
+- Add nice sound when session ends
 - Add a settings to add sound with the sonner and end of session + start of session
 - Add a placeholder when you drag task into the calendar
 - Make it easier to change time in the settings (add preset values and maybe +1 -1 hours buttons)